 It’s true that innovation strategy in a highly regulated industry is harder.
 That’s why success is so much sweeter.
 As they are fond of saying at Swarthmore College, “Anywhere else, it would have been an A.” You must rise to the challenge.

 Rely on IdeaScale for help with innovation strategy in highly regulated industries.
-Learn more about crowdsourcing in finance or download our Crowdsourcing and Healthcare white paper.
+To learn more, contact us today.